elgw/deconwolf/doc/dw.md

 Unless **\--float** was specified the output images will be scaled to use the full dynamic range of the 16 bit format.
 The scaling factor can be found in the log file.

+# PERFORMANCE
+Without specifying any arguments to **dw** it will use one thread per cpu core in the host machine.
+This is typically the fastest way to deconvolve one image.
+For maximal throughput it is better to run several copies of **dw** using fewer cores each.
+E.g. on an 8-core machine the maximal throughput can be reached by deconvolving eight images in parallel using one core each (if enough RAM is available).

 # SEE ALSO
 **dw_bw** for generation of point spread functions according to